SageJames/Agilechan/README.md

 3. Get your code reviewed
 4. Commit your code!

-> Agilechan thanks all those that can help!

 ## Note

-Special Thanks to my professor Dr.Fenwick for an amazing software engineering class!
 We follow the values of the agile manifesto and hope that you as a developer do so as well.

 > **Individuals and interactions** over processes and tools.